 How long had he lived?
 Time couldn’t touch him.
 He could die, but killing him was, to put it mildly, a difficult proposition.

 More accurately, somebody else killing him was a difficult proposition.

 He let that notion settle over the destruction like a cold, wet blanket and closed his eyes.
-Blood dripped from his gashed forehead down onto his tie without care.
+Blood ran from his gashed forehead next to his ear and under his collar without care.

 Some time later he woke.
 His butt and lower back were asleep.
 The gash on his head had clotted over, making any movement of his face sting fiercely.

 It was early morning—past three o’ clock.
 No one had come to check up on him.
 Not a single person in this backwoods village ostensibly full of history’s most shining fairy-tale heroes.
 They were probably too busy enjoying their happy endings.
 He let the bitterness of that settle into his colon like hot coal.
 He chuckled, and the pain of it responded by urging him to stand.
 He did.